Lane SJ, Shishido CM, Moran AL, Tobalske BW, Arango CP, Woods HA. 2017

 Transition from wing to leg forces during landing in birds: A new paper in the Journal of Experimental Biology.

 Transitions to and from the air are critical for aerial locomotion and likely shaped the evolution of flying animals.
 Research on take-off demonstrates that legs generate greater body accelerations compared with wings, and thereby contribute more to initial flight velocity.
 Here, we explored coordination between wings and legs in two species with different wingbeat styles, and quantified force production of these modules during the final phase of landing.
-Check out the paper here.
+Check out the "Transition from Wing to Leg Forces during Landing in Birds" article.

 From baby birds to feathered dinosaurs: incipient wings and the evolution of flight: A new paper from the Flight Lab.

 Ashley M. Heers , Kenneth P. Dial , and Bret W. Tobalske published a paper in Paleobiology which uses the developing wings of a typical extant ground bird (Chukar Partridge) as possible analogues/homologues of historical wing forms to provide the first empirical evaluation of aerodynamic potential in flapping theropod ‘‘protowings.’’
-Check out the paper here.
+Check out the paper, "From baby birds to feathered dinosaurs: incipient wings and the evolution of flight."

 Mechanical limits to maximum weapon size in a giant rhinoceros beetle: A new paper from the Flight Lab's Erin L. McCullough.

 The horns of giant rhinoceros beetles are a classic example of the elaborate morphologies that can result from sexual selection.
 However, males sometimes fight vigorously enough to break their horns, so mechanical limits may set an upper bound on horn size.
 Erin tested tested the mechanical limit hypothesis by measuring safety factors across the full range of horn sizes.
-For more from her paper, published in the Proceedings of the Royal Society B, click here.
+Check out her paper, "Mechanical limits to maximum weapon size in a giant rhinoceros beetle", published in the Proceedings of the Royal Society B.

 From extant to extinct: locomotor ontogeny and the evolution of avian flight

-Ashley Heers and Ken Dial have published a new article in Trends in Ecology and Evolution: "From extant to extinct: locomotor ontogeny and the evolution of avian flight".
-For more informationg, view the paper or download the pdf.
+Ashley Heers and Ken Dial have published a new article in Trends in Ecology and Evolution: "From extant to extinct: locomotor ontogeny and the evolution of avian flight."

 New National Geographic Grant: "Ecomorphology and flight performance during high-speed coursing maneuvers in swallows."